-September

-Completion of the acquisition of the remaining 30% equity interest in Warnow Tunnel, increasing Atlas Arteria's interest to 100%.
+September Completion of the acquisition of the remaining 30% equity interest in Warnow Tunnel, increasing Atlas Arteria's interest to 100%.

-Consortium selected for the RCEA project.
+Eiffage and APRR Consortium selected as preferred bidder for the RCEA project.

 Announced the APRR Transaction to increase Atlas Arteria's ownership in APRR to 31.14% and ADELAC to 31.17%, secure governance rights in respect of its total indirect interest in APRR and ADELAC and terminate all remaining management agreements with the Macquarie Group.
 An equity raising for A\$1.35bn was undertaken to fund the transaction.